epinowcast/epinowcast/README.md

 #### Process model

-A commonly used process model in nowcasting is to model the expected counts by date of reference via a geometric random walk.
-This aims to strike a balance between capturing the underlying data generation process while being primarily dependent on the information provided by available observations and their reporting delays.
-Users may specify this model using the enw_expectation() function.
-Here, `day` refers to the number of days from the start of the data.
+A commonly used process model in nowcasting is to model the expected counts by date of reference via a geometric random walk as this acts as a minimally informed smoothing prior and thus gives a lot of weight to the observed data.
+This is the default process model in `epinowcast`.
+Users may also specify this model for themselves using the enw_expectation() function.

 ``` r
 expectation_module <- enw_expectation(